HiDannyZ/Prototype-RollerCoaster/README.md

   <img src="CatmullRomPic.png">
 </p>

 Utilzing catmull-spline and conservation of energy, the camera follows the interpolated control points between 2 points (from 0 to 1 as indicated from the picture).
-We use these control points to help direct the camera's motion and its orientation byusing it to calculate the overall velocity in the system depending on the level of height.
+We use these control points to help direct the camera's motion and its orientation by using it to calculate the overall velocity in the system depending on the level of height.

 ### Basic Shading: Lighting of Normals
 When light hits an object, an important fraction of it is reflected in all directions.